Matt Fisher, Chief Marketing Officer, Certero

 An interesting side note here is that, when asked how many attendees at the SAMS Europe event had received personal career development training (as opposed to ‘hard skills’ training such as licensing or product training), less than 10% of hands went up.
 It’s perhaps unrealistic for organizations to expect their SAM teams to suddenly become great at networking when they don’t equip them with the interpersonal skills to do so.

-Choosing Tool Sets for Tomorrow’s Needs
+Software Asset Management Tool Sets for Tomorrow’s Needs

 The second common theme that came up across the individual discussion groups was that they lacked the tools – and thus the visibility – to play an early role in their organization’s Digital Transformation efforts.